brodieG/unitizer/DEVNOTES.md

 This section contains developer notes for things that are unresolved, need fixing, or hare-brained ideas for features.
 Read at your own risk.

+## Optim

+* A lot of the overhead is related to the display and capture of text.
+One possibility would be disabling the default printing and letting the user print if there are substantive issues (in particular, do we really need to print stuff for passed tests? maybe, if we need the reference stored stuff)
+* using `run_ls` on new tests is super inefficient and is likely the next obvious point to optimize, but would take a little work in an area of the code that is a bit finicky
+* `all.equal` adds a little overhead, but not a huge ammount
+* `append` also adds some overhead

 ## Capture

 * Should we really allow execution in interactive mode with stderr() and